csc-324-sga-assisting-tool/csc-324-sga-assisting-tool/README.md

-# CSC 324 SGA Assisting Tool
+# CSC 324 GBudget

-Repo for SGA Assisting Tool Sp 24 CSC-324 Project.
+Repo for GBudget (formerly SGA Assistant Tool)

 The top-level README should briefly describe the idea and goals of your project and explain the layout of the repository.
 Include a link to your issue tracking tool and a description of how you will use your tool to track issues for each sprint.